Skip to content

 Blake BortlesBlake Bortles

-Forty percent of women experience pattern baldness
+Forty percent of women experience male pattern baldness